 Water bottles - While useful, water bottles are space hogs.
-Instead we just buy a bottled water when we land and use it over and over again in places where we can drink the water.
+Instead we just buy a single bottled water when we land and use it over and over again in places where we can drink the water.

 Hiking Boots - Although we're avid hikers, we find hiking boots to be too heavy and bulky to lug around the world.
 Trail running shoes work well for us instead.